Introduction to PATHS

 PATHS is a programme of lessons and strategies that helps children to manage their emotions, communicate effectively and problem solve independently.
 It takes a holistic approach which includes all children, adults and families.
 A short video clip about PATHS can be seen at https://www.youtube.com/watch?v=9NZfSyx6p9I

-The programme is taught twice weekly with daily compliment sessions and develops year on year with special features for infant school children, including a PATHS pupil of the day (Special person).
+The programme is taught weekly and develops year on year with special features for infant school children.
 The programme is intended to be supported at home.
 PATHS forms part of the PSHE curriculum as well as covering some British Values.
-Especially in KS1 you should regular updates as to what you child is doing in PATHS with home activities to share with your child.

 PATHS helps children with

 - Attention and concentration

 - Thinking before they act out in anger

 - Expressing their feelings in a positive way